microsoft/monaco-editor/website/playground/monaco.d.ts.txt

         /**
          * Configure when the worker shuts down.
 By default that is 2mins.
          *
-         * @param value The maximun idle time in milliseconds.
+         * @param value The maximum idle time in milliseconds.
 Values less than one
          * mean never shut down.
          */
-        setMaximunWorkerIdleTime(value: number): void;
+        setMaximumWorkerIdleTime(value: number): void;

         /**
          * Configure if all existing models should be eagerly sync'd